wsdjeg/vim-fetch/README.md

 If you have wished Vim would understand stack trace formats, *vim-fetch* is for you.

-### Rationale

-Jumping to the point indicated by common stack trace output should be a given in an editor; unluckily, Vim has no concept of this out of the box.
-As the one plugin I found that aims to fix this, Victor Bogado’s [*file_line*][bogado-plugin], had a number of issues (at the time of this writing, it didn’t correctly process multiple files given with a window switch, i.e. [`-o`, `-O`][bogado-issue-winswitch] and [`-p`][bogado-issue-tabswitch], and I found it choked autocommand processing for the first loaded file on the Argument list), I wrote my own.

 ### Installation

 1. The old way: download and source the vimball from the [releases page][releases], then run `:helptags {dir}` on your runtimepath/doc directory.
 Or,